 Testers and developers are welcome.

 The Open Source Geospatial Foundation would like to open nominations for the 2016 Sol Katz Award for Geospatial Free and Open Source Software.

 The Sol Katz Award for Geospatial Free and Open Source Software (GFOSS) will be given to individuals who have demonstrated leadership in the GFOSS community.
 Recipients of the award will have contributed significantly through their activities to advance open source ideals in the geospatial realm.

 Sol Katz was an early pioneer of GFOSS and left behind a large body of work in the form of applications, format specifications, and utilities while at the U.S. Bureau of Land Management.
 This early GFOSS archive provided both source code and applications freely available to the community.
 Sol was also a frequent contributor to many geospatial list servers, providing much guidance to the geospatial community at large.

-The winner of the Sol Katz Award for Geospatial Free and Open Source Software will be announced on September 16th at the FOSS4G 2011 conference closing plenary in Denver, Colorado, U.S.A.
+The winner of the Sol Katz Award for Geospatial Free and Open Source Software will be announced at the FOSS4G-Bonn event in August.
 The hope is that the award will both acknowledge the work of community members, and pay tribute to one of its founders, for years to come.

 It should be noted that past awardees and selection committee members are not eligible.

 - 2015: Maria Brovelli